 - Tips and tricks from Michael Van Hybrid for a successful hybrid migration

-In this session Jeff Mealiffe and Nasir Ali discuss how to prevent performance issues from occurring and share troubleshooting methods when they do occur.
-Topic include:
+In this session, Jeff Mealiffe and Nasir Ali discuss how to prevent performance issues from occurring and share troubleshooting methods when they do occur.
+Topic includes:

 - Prevent performance issues before they happen